 Reportedly, more than 200 Kia owners have complained that their sunroofs shattered without warning, with some comparing the event to “a gunshot that is followed by shards of glass raining down.”
 Now, attorneys are looking to help customers get reimbursed for the cost of replacing their sunroofs and to stop Kia from selling the affected vehicles without warning consumers about the problem or offering a fix.

 What’s the Problem with the Sunroofs?

-The lawsuit claims that the issue stems from two factors: the material Kia used to make the sunroofs and the way the company fastens it to the vehicle.
+One lawsuit filed against Kia alleged that the issue stems from two factors: the material Kia used to make the sunroofs and the way the company fastens it to the vehicle.